Zhan Tianyou

-Zhan Tianyou, or Tien-Yow Jeme (詹天佑; 26 April 1861 – 24 April 1919), was a pioneering Chinese railroad engineer.
+Zhan Tianyou, or Tien-Yow Jeme (詹天佑; 26 April 1861 – 24 April 1919), was a pioneering Chinese railroad engineer who is known as the "Father of China's Railroad".
 Educated in the United States, he was the chief engineer responsible for construction of the Peking-Kalgan Railway (Beijing to Zhangjiakou), the first railway constructed in China without foreign assistance.
-For his contributions to railroad engineering in China, Jeme is known as the "Father of China's Railroad".

 Background

 Jeme was born in Namhoi (now spelt Nanhai) county (now part of Guangzhou) in Guangdong.
 His family, which had long participated in business and commerce, came from Wuyuan County in Huizhou, Anhui (now in Jiangxi).
 In 1872, as a twelve-year-old, he was chosen by Qing (Ch'ing) imperial officials to be sent to the United States as part of the Chinese Educational Mission.
 Together with thirty boys of similar age, he arrived in Connecticut, United States.
 After studying at a primary school in New Haven, he entered the Hillhouse High School there, and in 1878, was admitted to the Sheffield Scientific School of Yale University.
 His major was Civil Engineering, with an emphasis in railroad construction, and received a Bachelor of Philosophy degree in 1881.
 He was considered lucky, because only a few months after his graduation, the Qing government decided to recall all students studying in the United States.
 Of those who were sent abroad, only he and another student (Owyang King, 欧阳庚) were able to complete their college degrees.